SeleniumHQ/docker-selenium/README.md

 More details about visualising the container activity, check the [Debugging](#debugging) section.

-:point_up: When executing `docker run` for an image that contains a browser please either mount `-v /dev/shm:/dev/shm` or use the flag `--shm-size=2g` to use the host's shared memory.
+:point_up: When executing `docker run` for an image that contains a browser please use the flag `--shm-size=2g` to use the host's shared memory.

 :point_up: Always use a Docker image with a full tag to pin a specific browser and Grid version.
 See [Tagging Conventions](https://github.com/SeleniumHQ/docker-selenium/wiki/Tagging-Convention) for details.